themightyT124/Cyn/VERCEL_DEPLOYMENT.md

 3. **Audio Processing Errors**: Make sure any required audio processing modules are properly included in the build.
 Some audio libraries may require special handling in serverless environments.

+4. **Resource Limitations**:
-4. **Memory Limits**: Voice processing can be memory-intensive.
+   - **Memory**: Voice processing can be memory-intensive.
 If you encounter out-of-memory errors, consider upgrading your Vercel plan for more resources or optimizing your audio processing code.

-5. **Storage Issues**: If your application stores temporary audio files, be aware that Vercel's serverless functions have a read-only filesystem.
-Use cloud storage solutions instead of local file storage.
+   - **Execution Time**: Vercel serverless functions have a maximum execution time (default is 10 seconds for the free tier, up to 60 seconds on paid plans).
+Complex voice processing operations may hit this limit.
+Consider breaking long operations into smaller chunks or using background processing with webhooks for completion notification.

+5. **File System Limitations**: Vercel's serverless functions have a read-only filesystem, with the exception of the `/tmp` directory which can be used for temporary file storage.
+All audio processing that uses `fs` operations to write files must be modified to:
+   - Use the `/tmp` directory for temporary files: `path.join('/tmp', 'filename.wav')`
+   - Consider that files in `/tmp` are not guaranteed to persist between function invocations
+   - For permanent storage, integrate with a cloud storage service like AWS S3, Google Cloud Storage, or similar

+   Specific functions in `server/audio-converter.ts` need modification for Vercel:
+   - `convertMp3ToWav`
+   - `processVoiceSample`
+   - `setupVoiceSamples`

 ### 5. Production Deployment